Another Day in Paradise: Jam Tronik version

 Less than six months after the release of the original Phil Collins version, a cover version by German dance act Jam Tronik was released as their debut single.
 In the United Kingdom, the song first charted in March 1990, reaching a peak of number 19 on the UK Singles Chart in the first week of April.
 It also charted in Germany and Belgium.
 Sampled in this version is the drum loop from the 1988 Raze song "Break 4 Love".
 The B-side, "Get on the Raze", also samples "Break 4 Love".

 Charts

 Brandy and Ray J version

 In 2001, siblings Brandy and Ray J covered the song for the Phil Collins tribute album Urban Renewal.
-Produced by Guy Roche and released as the album's lead single in March 2001, the cover version became a top-10 success in Australia and across Europe, receiving gold certifications in Australia (35,000), France (250,000), Germany (250,000), and Switzerland (20,000).
+Produced by Guy Roche and released as the album's lead single in March 2001, the cover version became a top-10 success in Australia and across Europe, receiving gold certifications in Australia, France, Germany, and Switzerland.
 In 2002, this version of the song was included on the European edition of Brandy's Full Moon album.

+Critical reception

+In their review, Music Week felt that the "US siblings are likely to score a hit with this infectiously familiar track."